lecture2go/subtitle2go/README.md

   -i ID, --id ID        Manually sets the file id
   -c CALLBACK_URL, --callback-url CALLBACK_URL
-                        Sets a callback URL to notify when process is finished or something went off --rnn-rescore         Do RNNLM rescoring of the decoder output (only for PyKaldimodels).
+                        Sets a callback URL to notify when process is finished or something went off -p NUM_PROCS, --num-procs NUM_PROCS
+                        Number of parallel processors (Speechcatcher and Whisper only) -o SUBTITLE_OFFSET, --subtitle-offset SUBTITLE_OFFSET
+                        Subtitle offset (in seconds) --rnn-rescore         Do RNNLM rescoring of the decoder output (only for PyKaldimodels).
   --acoustic-scale ACOUSTIC_SCALE
                         ASR decoder option: This is a scale on the acoustic log-probabilities, and is a universally used kludge in HMM-GMM and HMM-DNN systems to account for the correlation between frames.
   --asr-beam-size ASR_BEAM_SIZE
                         ASR decoder option: controls the beam size in the beam search.
 This is a speed / accuracy tradeoff.
   --asr-max-active ASR_MAX_ACTIVE